konacurrents/SemanticMarkerAPI/README.md

 > and show more information (such as the parameter details when using the API.)

 ------------------------------------------------------------------------------------------
-# Tier I Semantic Marker™️   Indirection
+# Tier I Semantic Marker&reg;   Indirection

 A Tier I Semantic Marker™️   is a straight indirection to a remote address.
 These are created directly from the various language implementation.
 Examples of javascript, C and objective-c are shown.
 These